BellaMENG/Bitcoin-Blockchain-DataMining/about_btc.md

 ## External information
 #### With the concept of mining pool, exactly which address does the mining award and all the transaction fees go to?

+#### Mining pools:
+- There are a lot of miner reward systems, such as PPS, PROP, PPLNS, PPLNT and so on.